ArenCarpenter/Movie_Genre_Analysis/README.md

-# Module 1 Final Project
+# A Step into the Movie Biz

 Aren Carpenter & Albert Um
 DS Cohort 06/22/20